MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 > [!IMPORTANT]
 > - You must pass the request parameters name as defined in the cloud flow.
+> - Support for passing a parameter to a flow configured with secure inputs is not available.

 ### Sample JavaScript to call a flow